An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Large Blue Plane, Red, Black, Yellow and Gray, 1921, Oil on Canvas, cm.
 50 x 60,5

 The square unit is stirred by an asymmetric distribution of colored planes of various size and proportions.
-Mondrian suggests the uncertain and temporary nature of our attempts to find balance and unity of opposites.
+This way the artist suggests the uncertain and temporary nature of our attempts to find balance and unity of opposites (the square proportion where horizontal and vertical attain equivalence).

 Every Neoplastic composition expresses this dialectic between the contradictory aspects and the unforeseeable flow of existence in everyday life and the human need to stabilize them and find something of greater constancy and duration.
 A square form keeps space constant while differences in size, proportion and color change it.